Designing a Machine Learning-Driven, Cross-Hardware Emulator for Noisy Quantum Computers with Gate-Based Protocols: Methods

 \section{Methods}

-~ Our AI-powered, generalized gate-based protocol comprises three key components: \begin{enumerate} \item a sufficiently comprehensive noise model with a set of input noise parameters capable of emulating quantum hardware noise, \item a set of gate-based circuits to execute on quantum hardware that serve to collect characterization data, \item a machine learning framework to predict the noise parameters corresponding to the device based on its characterization data. \end{enumerate}
+~ Our ML-driven protocol comprises three key steps: \begin{enumerate} \item choose a noise model with a set of input noise parameters that is capable of emulating QPU noise, \item design a gate-based protocol to acquire data from a target QPU, \item perform machine learning to predict the target QPU's noise model parameters based on its characterization data. \end{enumerate}

-In this work, we concretize this generalized protocol by making a specific choice for each key component to construct the GST-trained heuristic (GTH) noise model.
-A schematic of the protocol is summarized in Fig.~\ref{fig.workflow}, and detailed in the following subsections.
+In the respective subsections (Sec.~\ref{subsec:noisemodels}-\ref{sec.training_and_evaluating}), we concretize each step of our protocol to construct the GST-trained heuristic (GTH) noise model.
+We summarize the key steps of the protocol in the form of a recipe in Sec.~\ref{sec.recipe} and provide a corresponding schematic in Fig.~\ref{fig.workflow}.